Hamisakim/The-Pantheon/README.md

 We began by brainstorming ideas for cool projects to do and eventually we found this [greekmyths · Apiary](https://greekmythology1.docs.apiary.io/) However it was not working but we were set on the idea around Greek Mythology.
 We found another partly completed API which we figured we’d be able to use and get the most out of, given the short time frame [GitHub - newsh/GreekAPI: Web API for Greek Mythology data](https://github.com/newsh/GreekAPI)
 After finding this we began working!
 Once we decided on the family tree we worked together in getting the right data from the API.
 We used a combination of Live Share and pair coding over Zoom to build this.
-To avoid merging code we used a single reposirotry.
+To avoid merging code we used a single repository.

-We really free-styled the build and made decisons on the fly together.
+We free-styled the build and made decisions on the fly together.
 Knowing we had little time we didn't want to waste it!